al-homedawy/LPMS/README.md

 # Low Profile Memory Scanner (LPMS)

 LPMS is a light-weight memory scanner for the Windows operating system.
 It gives users the ability to scan, disassemble and debug the memory space of another application.
-The motivation behind LPMS is related to reverse-engineering.

-LPMS was once on the market for sale.
-It was sold to hundreds of customers world-wide.
-The product was maintained for over a year before being discontinued.
-I had discontinued it so that I could focus on my University studies.
+LPMS was sold online to hundreds of customers world-wide.
+This product was maintained throughout my high-school years until I graduated.
+I had discontinued it so that I could focus on my university studies.

 ## Usage

 The memory scanner is a dynamic link library (DLL).
-This is because DLLs in Windows are more adept to evasive reverse-engineering than a standalone application.
-In order to use LPMS, you must inject the DLL into the target application.
-Injection in this context means loading the DLL into the memory space of the target application.
-I have provided two DLL injecters in my GitHub repository.
-The first uses the Windows API to perform injection while the latter utilizes a kernel driver for a more evasive kernel-mode injection.
+This is because DLLs in Windows are adept to evasive reverse-engineering processes than a standalone application.

-Upon successful injection, the GUI of the DLL will appear and you will be able to begin reverse engineering a target application.
+To use LPMS, you must inject this library into the target application's memory space.
+I have provided several DLL injecters in my GitHub repository.

 ### Alpha Testing